Once gods walked among humans,

 In patience, hope and quietness.

-This fragment from an unfinished elegy combines two themes characteristic of Hölderlin: the spiritualized Utopia he associates with the Greek gods, and his projection of spiritual competence onto a female acquaintance, real or imagined.
+This fragment from an unfinished elegy combines two themes characteristic of Hölderlin: the spiritualized Utopia he associates with the Greek gods, and his projection of exceptional spiritual competence onto a female acquaintance, real or imagined.
 In other writings she is named Diotima, derived apparently from Socrates’ speech in Plato’s Symposion.
 In this poem the real-life inspiratrix is Susette Gontard.